Minhal Baig: Career

 Her first film, 1 Night, starring Anna Camp, premiered at Austin Film Festival on October 14, 2016, to mixed reviews.
 "Between its original premise and the movie's strong visuals, Baig proves that she's a director and writer to watch in the future, even if there's room to grow in the present" said the Los Angeles Times.

 After moving to Los Angeles, she struggled for a year and a half to find directing jobs as a woman of color.
 She joined a diversity program through Ryan Murphy's HALF foundation, where she received an endorsement for membership into the Directors Guild of America.

-Throughout this time, she was editing her first feature film, Hala, based on a short film of the same she had released in 2016.
+Throughout this time, she was editing her first feature film, Hala, based on a short film of the same name she had released in 2016.
 Hala is not an autobiography, but Baig drew from her life experiences for the themes of the film.
 It was filmed in the Rogers Park neighborhood in Chicago, near where Baig grew up.
 Some scenes were shot in Northside College Prep highschool.